 Communication is a process of sending and receiving data by an externally connected data cable whereas transmission is a process of sending data from source to destination.

 Q10.
 What is the 2nd layer of the OSI layer model?

 Data link layer is the second layer of the OSI model.

 Q11.
 What is the main difference between full and half-duplex?

-In full-duplex, communication occurs from both side, while in half-duplex communication occurs in one direction.
+In full-duplex, communication occurs from both sides, while in half-duplex communication occurs in one direction.

 Q12.
 At which layer of OSI does frame relay technology work?

-Frame relay work at Data link layer OSI model
+Frame relay work at the Data link layer OSI model

 Q13.
 What is the passive topology in CCNA?